jpgsloan/Tracks/README.md

 Check out screenshots and video of the app on the [project webpage](http://jpgsloan.github.io/projects/tracks).

-Tracks Music is currently in beta testing on TestFlight.
-If you want to become a beta tester, send your Apple ID email address to jpgsloan@gmail.com.

 Tracks gives musicians the power to quickly create, organize, and arrange their music recordings into songs.
   - Import or record live audio into "track" nodes.
   - Edit Track volumes and trim recordings.